-SFAS 154, "Accounting Changes and Error Corrections" In June 2005, the FASB issued SFAS 154, a replacement of APB Opinion No. 20, "Accounting Changes," and FASB Statement No. 3, "Reporting Accounting Changes in Interim Financial Statements."
+SFAS No. 154, "Accounting Changes and Error Corrections," or SFAS 154 - In June 2005, the FASB issued SFAS 154, a replacement of APB Opinion No. 20, "Accounting Changes," or APB 20, and SFAS No. 3, "Reporting Accounting Changes in Interim Financial Statements."
 Among other changes, SFAS 154 requires that a voluntary change in accounting principle be applied retrospectively with all prior period financial statements presented on the new accounting principle, unless it is impracticable to do so.
-SFAS 154 also provides that (1) a change in method of depreciating or amortizing a long-lived nonfinancial asset be accounted for as a change in estimate (prospectively) that was effected by a change in accounting principle, and (2) carried forward without change the guidance within Opinion 20 for reporting the correction of an error in previously issued financial statements and a change in accounting estimate.
+SFAS 154 also provides that (1) a change in method of depreciating or amortizing a long-lived nonfinancial asset be accounted for as a change in estimate (prospectively) that was effected by a change in accounting principle, and (2) carried forward without change the guidance within APB 20 for reporting the correction of an error in previously issued financial statements and a change in accounting estimate.
 The new standard is effective for accounting changes and correction of errors made in fiscal years beginning after December 15, 2005.
 SFAS 154 did not have a material impact on our consolidated results of operations, cash flows or financial position.